 10).
 Don’t let failures defeat you.

 Henry Ford said, “Failure is simply the opportunity to begin again, this time more intelligently.”
 This is so true.
-You will face many failures in your life.
-That’s okay.
+You will face many failures in your life and that’s okay.
 Just pick yourself up and move on.
-The failures aren’t the problem, it’s when you fail to try again.
+The failures aren’t the problem; it’s when you fail to try again.